Blogs

 Once your strategy is coded, choose a reliable backtesting platform.
 The platform should support the complexities of your trading algorithms.
 It must also be user-friendly to facilitate efficient strategy testing.

 Simulate trades within these platforms using algorithms.
-This mimics real-life trading conditions and assesses strategy viability.
+This mimics real-world trading conditions and assesses the strategy's viability.
 Ensure these simulations incorporate real-world variables like slippage and transaction costs.

 List of essential implementation steps: